 - income for Reserve or National Guard received for weekend drills and customary training periods

 - subsistence allowances for:

-- o law enforcement officers
+- law enforcement officers

 - full-time firefighters

-- o full-time emergency medical service personnel
+- full-time emergency medical service personnel

 - volunteer deduction for:

-- volunteer firefighter
+- volunteer firefighters

-- o volunteer rescue squad members
+- volunteer rescue squad members

-- o HAZMAT members
+- HAZMAT members

-- o reserve police officers
+- reserve police officers

-- o DNR deputy enforcement officers
+- DNR deputy enforcement officers

-- o State Guard members
+- State Guard members

-- o state constables
+- state constables

-- · deduction for the adoption of a special needs child
+- deduction for the adoption of a special needs child

 - deduction for amounts contributed and interest income earned by a Palmetto Able Account Expense Fund

-- deduction for additional clinical rotations served by eligible physicians, advanced practice registered nurses, or physician
+- deduction for additional clinical rotations served by eligible physicians, advanced practice

-assistants who are eligible for the Preceptor Credit claimed on the TC-62.
-Refer to the TC-62 at dor.sc.gov/forms for
+registered nurses, or physician assistants who are eligible for the Preceptor Credit claimed on the

-information on calculating the deduction.
-For additional information, see SC Revenue Ruling #20-2, available at dor.sc.gov/
+TC-62.
+The TC-62 is available at dor.sc.gov/forms for information on calculating the deduction.

+For additional information on the Preceptor Credit and deduction, see SC Revenue Ruling #20-2,

-policy.
+available at dor.sc.gov/policy.

-See SC1040 instructions for a detailed explanation of these deductions.
+See the SC1040 instructions, available at dor.sc.gov/forms, for a detailed explanation of these deductions.